ldutoit/QC_Zoo_Workshop/remove_adapters.md

   something to $thing
 done
 ```
-That list of things could contain thousands of objects but in our case it is just 8 files.
+That list of things could contain thousands of objects or a large number of actions but in our case it is just our 8 files.

 Let's start with an abstract example.
 In the example below, for each fruit in a list of fruits, we'll apply the command echo which will print the content of the variable it is applied to.

 ```
 for  fruit in banana lemon orange do